 On July 30, 2018, the service went black.
 Users saw an error message on their screens reading, "Error getting available plans.
 Please refresh browser."
 This happened after the company experienced four outages within a week's time.

-In an effort to make some financial gain, Moviepass announced that they are introducing surge pricing – or what they are calling "high demand pricing" – for popular movies.
+In an effort to make some financial gain, Moviepass announced that they were introducing surge pricing – or what they are calling "high demand pricing" – for popular movies.

 "At certain times for certain films – on opening weekend – there could be an additional charge for films," MoviePass CEO Mitch Lowe said to Business Insider.
-This new pricing rule only applies to members who have month-to-month subscriptions, not the people who have yearly ones.
-Generally, the surge-pricing will start at around $2, likely for blockbuster films like Marvel movies.
+This new pricing rule only applied to members who have month-to-month subscriptions, not the people who have yearly ones.
+Generally, the surge-pricing started at around $2, likely for blockbuster films like Marvel movies.

 The company is also introducing a "Bring A Friend" option which allows members to purchase tickets for friends who are not part of the service.
 The price of the ticket is "somewhere near the retail price of the ticket," according to Lowe.
 The logic behind this is it will make it easier for MoviePass members to purchase seats next to their friends who don't subscribe to the service.

-MoviePass is also introducing the ability to pay a "premium price" option for members to see films in IMAX or 3D.
-Subscribers pay their normal monthly fee and then between $2 - $6 will be added to the ticket price.
+MoviePass also introduced the ability to pay a "premium price" option for members to see films in IMAX or 3D.
+Subscribers paid their normal monthly fee and then between $2 - $6 was be added to the ticket price.